prcutler/the-bootloader/_drafts/trailer-script.md

 The Bootloader is a new podcast and each episode we'll get you started with news, project updates and tech talk.
 We'll share a few things we found interesting and hope you do, too.

-Subscribe today in your favorite podcast app, follow us on Twitter @thebootloader, or visit thebootloader.net for more information.
+The first episode drops later this month!
+Subscribe today in your favorite podcast app, follow us on Twitter @thebootloader, or visit thebootloader.net to learn more.

 ## Version 3